 Cereal FACTS in Brief

-Cereal FACTS was developed in an effort to highlight how food marketing affects the health of our most vulnerable citizens, our children.
-The Cereal FACTS report examines nutritional quality and marketing practices of child-targeted cereals.
+Cereal FACTS was developed in 2009 in an effort to highlight how food marketing affects the health of our most vulnerable citizens, our children.
+The Cereal FACTS 2012 Report quantifies changes in the nutritional quality of cereals and children’s exposure to cereal marketing after companies pledged to reduce marketing of unhealthy products to children.

 Recommendations